-It’s been a while since the accident and I’ve returned to my classes.
+It’s been a while since the accident and I’d returned to my classes awhile ago.

 Nowadays the pain of losing Marcy has eased up a bit but I still get into a somber mood every time I think of her.

-I stay for about an hour or so before heading out, I just miss her too much to just move on and I never really told her goodbye either.
+I stay for about an hour or so before heading out, I just miss her too much to just move on and I never really got to say goodbye either.

-She was like my mirror; it was as though she was a reflection of every fiber of my being, we were identical, yet different, we were perfect.
+She was like my mirror; it was as though she’d been a reflection of every fiber of my being, we were identical, yet different, we were perfect.

 I haven’t moved on, not entirely and I don’t think I ever will.
-Marcy was an extension to whom I was.
+Marcy was an extension of who I was.

-Without her, I feel like I’m missing a piece of myself and I know for a fact that no one will ever be able to restore me, except for her.
+Without her, I feel like I’m missing a piece of myself and I know for a fact that no one will ever be able to put me back together, cept’ for her.